 Acupuncture at SHAC

-SHAC offers group and individual acupuncture appointments on Mondays.
-Group acupuncture appointments are 30 minutes long and are offered on Monday from 10 AM - 1 PM.
-Individual appointments are one hour and are offered on Monday at 1 PM and 2 PM.
+SHAC offers group and individual acupuncture appointments on Thursdays.
+Group acupuncture appointments are 30 minutes long and are offered on Thursday from 1 - 4 PM.
+Individual appointments are one hour and are offered on Thursday at 10 AM and 11 AM.
 To schedule an acupuncture appointment, please call the main SHAC phone line at 503.725.2800.